jarnix/nofussframework.com/docs/docs/configuration/config.ini-more.md

 The three sections do not overwrite anything but just inherit from our "dev" section and will therefore share the same values for our database "db.app".

+## Naming the sections

+You have to name the sections with this syntax:

+- locale: (en_US in this example), the same as in the url.ini
+- environment: dev, prod, test, etc (also the same as in the url.ini)
+- version: the versions that you define in the url.ini (cli is auto defined, and then you can use the name that you want)

+## Extending

 Then we will publish our application on the production servers, so we need a "prod" section:

 ```